-Each venture capital firm focuses on diverse things and searches for unique traits in candidates.
+Each VC firm focuses on diverse things and searches for unique traits in candidates.

 Firms typically gauge how personable you are in front of a CXO level person, how eloquent you are, and how certain you are in delivering presentations.